biobotanalytics/covid19-wastewater-data/README.md

     weekly normalized concentrations (effective
     genome copies per mL of wastewater)

--   population: sum of sewershed populations for all constituent sampling locations, binned to preserve anonymity (str, categorical)

 -   region: the US Census region that each data point is associated with.
 These regions are derived from Census regions. (str, categorical)